 The result can then be compared to the message hash they just calculated.
 If the message the recipient received has retained its integrity and authenticity, then these two values should be the same.

 Another example is in password hashing.
 If a company stores your password as plaintext, you are kind of screwed if a hacker breaks in and steals their password database.
 The hacker can just look at the database, and then use the plaintext passwords to log in to any account they want, including yours.

-So storing passwords as plaintext is terrible for security, because we can’t guarantee that we can keep password databases out of the hands of hackers.
+It should go without saying that storing passwords as plaintext is terrible for security, because we can’t guarantee that we can keep password databases out of the hands of hackers.

 Thankfully, cryptographic hash functions give us a much better solution.
 They allow developers to verify passwords without ever having to store the password as plaintext in a database.
 As we mentioned, it’s basically impossible to find two different inputs that result in the same hash, and it’s also unfeasible to take a hash and then figure out what the initial input was.